charlie-tango/mmd-case-23/README.md

 ### Buyer profile

-A buyer profile should contain the following information.
+A buyer profile contains the following information.
 You can add more fields, if they are relevant.

 | Field          | Type     | Description                                                                        |
 | -------------- | -------- | ---------------------------------------------------------------------------------- |